khadijahW/Flash028/Threat-Hunt-Report.md

 $${{\color{Goldenrod}\large{\textsf{Executive Summary\ }}}}\$$

-Between March 18-20, 2025, a Linux VM hosted in Azure was compromised via brute force attacks originating from 20.81.228.191.
-Attackers deployed cryptomining malware and evaded detection using stealthy scripts, obfuscation, and log deletion.
-Multiple MITRE TTPs were observed, and immediate remediation actions are required to prevent re-infection and lateral spread.
+Between March 18-20, 2025, a Linux virtual machine in Microsoft Azure was compromised through brute-force attacks.
+The threat actor deployed cryptomining malware, tampered with system logs, and attempted to maintain persistence through SSH key manipulation and scheduled tasks.
+The compromise included advanced evasion tactics and aligns with multiple MITRE ATT&CK techniques.
+This report outlines the timeline, TTPs, findings, and required remediation steps.

 The MITRE ATT&CK framework is used to map observed techniques, including:
 - T1110 - Brute Force (Initial Access) – Repeated authentication attempts to compromise valid credentials.